 • The formation of free radicals generally occurs through

-• oxidative stress (oxidation of O2), but in the eye v.a by
+• oxidative stress (oxidation of O2), but in the eye mainly through

 • photo-oxidative stress (UV light activates oxygen radicals very quickly)